 The test suite also uses the betamax module to cache HTTP requests locally so the test suite can run offline.
-If a new test requires networking, you can simply add a new test doing requests with the right fixture (feed2exec. tests.fixtures.betamax()), and a new recording will be added to the source tree.
-Note that you can also use the normal betamax\session() fixture provided upstream if you are going to do standalone HTTP request (not going through the feed2exec libraries).
-If a new test is added in an existing test, you may need to configure recording (in feed2exec/tests/conftest.py) to new\episodes:
+If a new test requires networking, you can simply add a new test doing requests with the right fixture (betamax_session()) provided by upstream if you are going to do standalone HTTP request (not going through the feed2exec libraries).
+But you would more likely use the existing session by using the feed2exec.tests.fixtures.feed_manager() fixture, which has a session member you can use.

+If a new test is added in an existing test, you may need to configure recording (in feed2exec/tests/conftest. py) to new_episodes:

-config.default\cassette\options['record\mode'] = 'none'
+config.default_cassette_options['record_mode'] = 'none'